Last Updated on October 31, 2023 by Contributing Editor

 Clinical social work education requirements in Missouri follow the guidelines set by the Missouri Division of Professional Registration, Committee for a Social Worker.
 The following are the general education requirements to become a clinical social worker in Missouri:

-Licensure: After completing the required education, individuals can apply for licensure as a Licensed Clinical Social Worker (LCSW) in Missouri.
-The licensure process entails submitting an application, passing a jurisprudence exam, and completing a criminal background check.
+After completing the required education, individuals can apply for licensure as a Licensed Clinical Social Worker (LCSW) in Missouri.
+The licensure process entails submitting an application, passing a jurisprudence exam, and also completing a criminal background check.
 Additionally, LCSW candidates must complete at least two years (3,000 hours) of post-graduate supervised clinical practice under the supervision of a qualified LCSW.

-Examination: Once the required supervised clinical practice hours are completed, individuals must pass the Association of Social Work Boards ASWB clinical exam to become licensed as a Clinical Social Worker (LCSW) in Missouri.
+Once the required supervised clinical practice hours are completed, individuals must pass the Association of Social Work Boards ASWB clinical exam to become licensed as a Clinical Social Worker (LCSW) in Missouri.

 Continuing education is required for the remainder of your career to become a social worker.
 Some continuing education is offered at a college or university program.
-You will complete these continuing education classes even if you took a ASWB advanced generalist exam.
+You will complete these continuing education classes even if you took an ASWB advanced generalist exam.

-What Are the Social Work Licensing Requirements in Missouri
+What Are the Social Work Licensing Requirements in Missouri?

 Education: Obtain a Bachelor’s or Master’s Degree in Social Work (BSW or MSW) from a program accredited by the Council on Social Work Education (CSWE).